 - Let your bum rest on the top of your heels.
-If you are not able to have your bum resting upon your heels, take a pillow or towel and place it in the gap between your back thighs and calves for support.
-You can choose to keep your legs together or to separate them still having your big toes touching each other.
+If you cannot have your bum resting upon your heels, take a pillow or towel and place it in the gap between your back thighs and calves for support.
+You can choose to keep your legs together or to separate them while still having your big toes touching each other.

 - Tuck your tailbone in.

-- Inhale and as you exhale fold your upper body forward until your forehead touches the floor in front of you.
-Keep your spine and neck in alignment with the top of your head pointing forward.
+- Inhale, and as you exhale, fold your upper body forward until your forehead touches the floor.
+Keep your spine and neck aligned with the top of your head pointing forward.

 - Your arms can either reach forward with your palms facing down or softly rest along your body with your palms facing up.

 - Relax your neck and your shoulders.
-Expand your torso with every inhale and with every exhale, let go of all the tensions in your body.
+Expand your torso with every inhale and exhale, and let go of all the tension in your body.

-- When you feel ready, slowly release your arms and roll up vertebra by vertebra until you come to a seated position.
+- When you feel ready, slowly release your arms and roll up vertebra by vertebra until you reach a seated position.

-- If you are not able to place your bum on top of your heels, take a pillow or blanket and place it in the gap between your back thighs and calves for support.
+- If you cannot place your bum on top of your heels, take a pillow or blanket and place it in the gap between your back thighs and calves for support.

 To stretch your arms and shoulders;

-- Lift your bum approximately 10 cm from of your heels.
+- Lift your bum approximately 10 cm from your heels.